exercism/go/exercises/practice/roman-numerals/.docs/instructions.md

  7  => VII
 ```

-The maximum number supported by this this notation is 3,999.
+The maximum number supported by this notation is 3,999.
 (The Romans themselves didn't tend to go any higher)

 Wikipedia says: Modern Roman numerals ... are written by expressing each